meetjn/Solana-Faucet/README.md

 # Solana-Faucet
-Airdrop for solana tokens
+Airdrop for Solana tokens
-This will you add solana token to your wallet address.
+This will let you add a Solana token to your Devnet network.